| 1. Kennedy was pressuring for a

 Bill Harvey, another CIA agent;

-Harvey was in constant conflict with Bobby Kennedy,
+Harvey was in constant conflict with Bobby Kennedy, who micromanaged

-of the plots to assassinate Castro was revealed, many labeled Harvey the
+plots to assassinate Castro was revealed, many labeled Harvey the

 epitome of CIA excess.